ntban15/test-blog/content/blog/data-duplication/index.md

 As time goes by, the team grows, and so does the number of requirements and functions.
 "Let's add a banner!"
 "How about a highlight over the shop name?"
 Views are added to satisfy users' needs.
 Adapters are created to keep the domain entity from getting improperly overwritten.
 One day, a new developer adjusts the `description` property of K domain entity and suddenly the screen gets covered with promotion ads for G - the competing boba tea brand.

 You get the idea.
 The domain entity is monkey patched over and over again, up to the point where no one has the slightest idea what it really is.
-And we have not started on nested data and cicular dependencies.
+The situation can get extra complicated when nested data and cicular dependencies are introduced.

 ![Monkey patch](./figure-6.png)